 Launching the crew first would avoid the S-IVB stage loiter-time constraint.
 Harris and Brom noted that, though the Apollo lunar mission was scheduled to last only from seven to 10 days, NASA planned a 14-day Earth-orbital Gemini mission by the end of 1965 to certify that astronauts could withstand long space flights.
 (The mission, Gemini 7, flew in December 1965.)
 Assuming that the Gemini flight confirmed that humans could endure 14 days in weightlessness, then the ferry CSM crew could in theory wait for from four to seven days for the unmanned Saturn V to join them in Earth orbit.
 Harris and Brom recommended that, in the event that launch of the unmanned Saturn V became delayed so that the astronauts waiting in orbit could not accomplish a lunar mission and return to Earth within 14 days of reaching space, then they should carry out an unspecified backup Earth-orbital mission in the ferry CSM so that their flight would not be wasted.

 NASA officials did not take up the Harris and Brom proposal, though for a time in 1968 they might have wished that they had.
 The first unmanned Saturn V test flight, Apollo 4, lifted off on 9 November 1967.
 In keeping with Mueller's 1963 directive, it included complete S-IC, S-II, and S-IVB stages, plus a CSM with LES.
 Because LM development had hit snags, a dummy LM rode inside its SLA.
 The eight-hour Earth-orbital mission was an unqualified success.

 |Troubled flight: Apollo 6 unmanned Saturn V test, 4 April 1968.
 Image credit: NASA|

 The pogo oscillations might have injured astronauts; the S-IVB failure would certainly have scrubbed their flight to the moon.
 Post-flight analysis showed, however, that the pogo and engine failures had relatively simple fixes.
-After intense internal debate, NASA decided in October 1968 that the third Saturn V should launch Apollo 8 astronauts Frank Borman, James Lovell, and William Anders to the moon.
+After intense internal debate, NASA announced on 12 November 1968 that the third Saturn V would launch Apollo 8 astronauts Frank Borman, James Lovell, and William Anders to the moon.
 The giant rocket performed flawlessly, placing the Apollo 8 CSM on course for lunar orbit on 21 December 1968.